Since 1938, the Raleigh-Durham Airport Authority has played a central role in the growth of the Research Triangle Region.

 While under construction, RDU is taken over in 1942 by the federal government for use during World War II.
 The base is designated Raleigh-Durham Army Air Field in January 1943 with barracks and three runways becoming operational on May 1, 1943.
 The base serves as a training facility for the Army Air Corps until Jan.
 1, 1948.

-Eastern Airlines, later to become US Airways, is permitted use of the airfield and begins service from RDU to New York and Miami in 1943.
+Eastern Airlines is permitted use of the airfield and begins service from RDU to New York and Miami in 1943.
 These flights stop in Richmond, Washington, D.C., Baltimore and Philadelphia during the four-hour flight to New York.
 Stops were made in Charleston, Savannah, Jacksonville, Orlando, Vero Beach and West Palm during the six-hour flight to Miami.

 In 1946, 1,223 acres of land acquired and used by the federal government during WWII at Raleigh-Durham Airport is formally returned to the four local governmental units.
 An initial investment by RDU of $65,000 is now worth $2,225,000.